 9. Create a schedule, but feel free to mix it up!

 You can create a schedule of the different types of posts you would like to share, so you are not always posting the same thing.
-For example (you can edit this however you please, and you don’t have to post something every day):
+This applies not only to the content type, but also the post type.
+Change it up!

 - SATURDAY: Share a healthy meal option (preferably one of your own meals from your meal plan!).